Skip to main content

 Metabolic health is another critical modulator of the HPG axis.
 Insulin resistance, a condition characterized by the body’s diminished response to the effects of insulin, leads to hyperinsulinemia (chronically high insulin levels).
 Elevated insulin has been shown to disrupt the pulsatile release of GnRH from the hypothalamus and can directly interfere with gonadal function.

 In women, hyperinsulinemia is a key feature of Polycystic Ovary Syndrome (PCOS) and contributes to excess androgen production by the ovaries.
-In men, is strongly correlated with lower testosterone levels.
+In men, insulin resistance is strongly correlated with lower testosterone levels.
 This intricate crosstalk between metabolic and reproductive hormones means that any effective hormonal optimization strategy must also address underlying metabolic dysfunction.
 A protocol that only replaces testosterone without addressing the patient’s insulin resistance is failing to treat the root cause of the problem.

 The following table illustrates the systemic interplay between the HPG axis and other key physiological systems, a central concept in functional and personalized medicine.